Pramochi/Women-in-tech-data-analysis/README.md

 The dataset provides insights into the tech industry, focusing on gender-based data.
 It includes details on participants' degree specializations, job roles, and coding experience, offering a comparative perspective between men and women in technology.

-The dataset provides insights into the tech industry, focusing on gender-based data.
-It includes details on participants' degree specializations, job roles, and coding experience, offering a comparative perspective between men and women in technology.
 ---
 ##  Observations from data analysis -
 - ### Degree Focus